drets/drets.github.io/src/posts/haskell-exchange-2016.md

 • Remove unclear types.

-• No side effects.
-Try to write a pure function as many as possible.
+• No side effects (try to write pure functions as many as possible).

 • Make things simpler by controlling `IO` and new types.